LOADING

 Walmart said it will receive an unspecified number of Cummins’ new 15-liter natural gas engines early next year, which the retailer plans to build into its trucks.

-Walmart Canada in 2020 said it had placed reservations for 130 of Tesla Inc’s Semi trucks, but the EV leader has yet to start manufacturing the Semi.
+Walmart Canada in 2020 had placed reservations for 130 of Tesla Inc’s Semi trucks, but the EV leader has yet to start manufacturing the Semi.

 Cortes said Walmart U.S. was trying to understand which solutions worked best in its fleet.
 “We do have the option to purchase Tesla’s electric Semi trucks, but we not have shared any public commitments,” he said.